ccomb/zompatible/zompatible/README.txt

 Remark: The first run of ./bin/buildout generates an error because the bootstrap script retreives the most recent version of buildout but zope3.4/versions.cfg freezes the setuptools version to 0.6c7.
-Rerun buildout to go ahead.
+Rerun buildout to go ahead and replace setuptools with the older version.
 TODO: fix setuptools version conflict.

 You can now check that the tests can be running::